 Because some doctors realized long ago that people can get better on their own, they naturally tried to compare how different people with the same disease fared with or without treatment.
 However, until the middle of the 19th century, it was very difficult to make this comparison.
 Diseases were so poorly understood that it was difficult to tell when two or more people, even with similar symptoms, had the same disease.

 Doctors using a given term were often talking about different diseases entirely.
 For example, in the 18th and 19th centuries, the diagnosis of “dropsy” was given to people whose legs were swollen.
-We now know that swelling can result from heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more , or severe liver disease Liver Failure Liver failure is severe deterioration in liver function.
+We now know that swelling can result from heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more , or severe liver disease Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
 Most people have jaundice (yellow skin and eyes), feel tired... read more —quite different diseases that do not respond to the same treatments.
 Similarly, numerous people who had fever and who were also vomiting were diagnosed with “bilious fever.”
 We now know that many different diseases cause fever and vomiting, such as typhoid, malaria, appendicitis, and hepatitis.